miharajster/How-to-Learn/README.md

 Good luck!

 Want to thank me?
 [Visit my LinkedIn..](https://www.linkedin.com/in/miharajster/) big numbers in visitors gut!

-Also leave an endorsment or two when you are there :P
+Also leave an endorsement or two while you are there :P